backtime92/CRAFT-Reimplementation/README.md

 # Contributing to the project
 `We will release training code as soon as possible， and we have not yet reached the results given in the author's paper.
 Any pull requests or issues are welcome.
 We also hope that you could give us some advice for the project.`

+# Acknowledgement
+Thanks for Youngmin Baek, Bado Lee, Dongyoon Han, Sangdoo Yun, Hwalsuk Lee excellent work and [code](https://github.com/clovaai/CRAFT-pytorch) for test.
+In this repo, we use the author repo's basenet and test code.